Abacus to present new assisted bathing CPD seminars at OT Show 2024

 Synopsis

 Whilst there is a distinct difference between funding available in the private and public sectors, both rely on robust clinical reasoning and evidence base in order to ensure money is used efficiently and effectively.
-They should also both start with the same basic premise that the recommendaitons will improve health and well-being, maximising independence and dignity.
+They should also both start with the same basic premise that the recommendations will improve health and well-being, maximising independence and dignity.
 This session challenges why therefore recommendations often differ so drastically.

 Learning outcomes